Chart Color Schemes

 Brunswick West features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Brunswick West, as per the latest Census, 38.0% of dwellings were houses while 62.0% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This differed from Melbourne's metropolitan area which had 46.2% houses and 53.8% other dwellings.
-Home ownership in Brunswick West stood at 23.9%, with mortgaged properties at 27.3% and rented ones at 48.8%.
-The median monthly mortgage repayment was $2,000, lower than Melbourne's average of $2,149.
-The median weekly rent was $366 compared to Melbourne's $418.
-Nationally, Brunswick West's median monthly mortgage repayments were higher at $2,000 compared to Australia's average of $1,863, while rents were lower at $366 than the national figure of $375.
+Brunswick West's dwelling structure, as per the latest Census, consisted of 38.0% houses and 62.0% other dwellings.
+In comparison, Melbourne metro had 46.2% houses and 53.8% other dwellings.
+Home ownership in Brunswick West was at 23.9%, with mortgaged dwellings at 27.3% and rented ones at 48.8%.
+The median monthly mortgage repayment was $2,000, below Melbourne metro's average of $2,149.
+Median weekly rent in Brunswick West was $366, compared to Melbourne metro's $418.
+Nationally, Brunswick West's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing